magkopian/keepassxc-debian/README.md

 This repository contains the necessary files for building Debian binary packages of [KeePassXC](https://keepassxc.org/).

+### Update 25/10/2017

+The developers of KeePassXC now provide an [official PPA](https://keepassxc.org/blog/2017-10-25-ubuntu-ppa/) for installing KeePassXC on Ubuntu!
+If you are an Ubuntu user I highly recommend switching to the PPA, so you will automatically receive updates every time there is a new version.
+The Ubuntu releases that are currently supported by the PPA are the 17.10, 17.04, 16.04 and 14.04.

+Starting from the next upstream release, I will also stop providing binary packages for Ubuntu on this repository, to encourage the adoption of the official PPA.
+If you disagree with that decision though please open a new issue explaining your reasons.

 ## Building Dependencies

 First make sure that all four `build-essential`, `debootstrap`, `devscripts` and `pbuilder` packages are installed on your system, as they contain the necessary tools for building the package.